Charlie Walker (footballer, born 1990): Aldershot Town

 On 19 June 2015, Walker signed for National League club Aldershot Town on a one-year contract.
 He debuted on the opening day of 2015–16 in a 2–1 defeat at home to Gateshead and scored his first goal on 29 August in a 2–1 defeat at home to Eastleigh.
 Walker then scored five goals in four appearances in September to help Aldershot win four out of five matches.
 A further three goals in five appearances in October took his tally for the season to nine goals.
 Walker finished his first season at Aldershot as the club's top scorer with 14 goals from 44 appearances, as they finished 15th in the National League.
 After the end of the season, he signed a new one-year contract.

 Walker suffered ankle ligament damage in pre-season ahead of 2016–17, which kept him out for six weeks.
 He made his first appearance of the season after being introduced as a 71st-minute substitute in a 1–1 draw away to former loan club Boreham Wood on 13 September 2016.
 His first goal of the season came with the third goal in a 3–0 win at home to Gateshead on 24 September.
 However, Walker made only four starts for Aldershot and was released by mutual consent on 21 December to find a club where he would play regularly in the first-team.

 St Albans City

 Walker signed for National League South club St Albans City on a one-and-a-half-year contract on 4 January 2017.
 After signing, assistant manager Lee Allinson said "He's the all-round striker.
 Strong, fast, can score great goals and on his day is pretty much unplayable."
 He debuted three days later in a 2–2 draw at home to Maidenhead United.

 Eastbourne Borough

 Walker signed for fellow National League South club Eastbourne Borough on 5 June 2018.

+Return to Whitehawk

+On 3 July 2023, Walker returned to Isthmian League Premier Division club Whitehawk following his release from Eastbourne Borough to be reunited with his manager Shaun Saunders from his earlier days at Peacehaven & Telscombe.
+Walker was appointed first team captain for the 2024-2025 season, under new manager Ross McNeilly.

+Lewes

+Walker joined Lewes in August 2025.